 9. Heavy Duty Gloves

-A pair of heavy duty gloves are yet another must-have item for every bug out bag.
+A pair of heavy-duty gloves is yet another must-have item for every bug out bag.
 In a true survival situation, they provide great protection against wood splinters, blistering, and other weather-related injuries.

 10. Socks and Other Under Garments